Isfiya: Late Roman and Byzantine periods

 Isfiya was built on the ruins of an ancient settlement.
 A building, dating from the second–fourth centuries CE has been excavated, together with ceramics and coins dating from the period.

 In 1930, remains of a 5th-century Jewish town, Husifah or Huseifa, were unearthed in Isfiya.
 Among the finds are a synagogue with a mosaic floor bearing Jewish symbols and the inscription "Peace upon Israel".
 A cache of 4,500 gold coins were found dating from the Roman period.

+A rock-cut burial cave containing pottery coffins, eight ossuaries, numerous oil lamps, as well as pottery, glass vessels, and several bronze objects was unearthed on HaHoresh Street.
+One of the ossuaries bears a Greek inscription indicating it belongs to Maia, the daughter or wife of a man named Saul.

 Crusader period

 Crusader remnants have been found in the village.
 Isfiya was mentioned as part of the domain of the Sultan during the hudna between the Crusaders based in Acre and the Mamluk sultan al-Mansur (Qalawun) declared in 1283.

 Ottoman period

 The Druze came to the village in the early eighteenth century.
 The inhabitants made their living from olive oil, honey and grapes.

 Isfiya was one of only two villages remaining on Mount Carmel after the expulsion of Ibrahim Pasha in 1841.
 Seventeen other villages disappeared.
 The village's survival was attributed partly to "the exceptional valour" of the inhabitants, partly to buying protection from a local Galilee chief, Aqil Agha.